 Applicability.
 This ordinance shall apply to any proposed development within the Town of Sorrento.
 Development shall be defined as the division of a parcel of land into two or more parcels with associated earthwork, the construction of a new major or minor subdivision, multi-residential or commercial building or structure, the relocation or enlargement of any commercial building or structure, the construction of parking surfaces for commercial developments or the clearing, grading, filling, or movement of land.
 The following shall be exempt from the requirements of this ordinance as described below:

 Drainage, soil movement, leveling or cultivation activities performed in conjunction with an agricultural operation.
-Agricultural operations include land used to produce crops, livestock, forestry, fisheries, horticulture, or any such plant or animal production for sale or resale, or for private use, as long as the soil movement does not significantly alter the existing drainage conditions from or adjacent to the site and does not violate the fill mitigation requirements described in Section 17-507.
+Agricultural operations include land used to produce crops, livestock, forestry, fisheries, horticulture, or any such plant or animal production for sale or resale, or for private use, as long as the soil movement does not significantly alter the existing drainage conditions from or adjacent to the site and does not violate the fill mitigation requirements described in Section 17-2060.G.

 This ordinance shall not apply to construction or uses of buildings, structures or land in industrial facilities provided the industrial facility is located in Land Use Designation “HI” of the Town of Sorrento Zoning Map.
 Industrial facilities will be required to comply with drainage covenants established during the creation of an industrial subdivision as conditioned by the Planning Commission.

-Soil movement and grading, when confined to post-construction residential application of a single-family dwelling for minor grading of yards, driveways, patios, swimming pools or similar homeowner type site improvements if the soil movement does not significantly alter the existing drainage conditions from or adjacent to the site and does not violate the fill mitigation requirements described in Section 17-
+Soil movement and grading, when confined to post-construction residential application of a single-family dwelling for minor grading of yards, driveways, patios, swimming pools or similar homeowner type site improvements if the soil movement does not significantly alter the existing drainage conditions from or adjacent to the site and does not violate the fill mitigation requirements described in Section 17-2060.G

-The construction, improvement or relocation of accessory buildings such as carports, sheds, barns, pool houses, recreational vehicle storage sheds, or other outbuildings constructed by a homeowner for his or her personal use, and not for commercial or business purposes, if the activity does not significantly alter the existing drainage conditions from or adjacent to the site and does not violate the fill mitigation requirements described in Section 17-507.
+The construction, improvement or relocation of accessory buildings such as carports, sheds, barns, pool houses, recreational vehicle storage sheds, or other outbuildings constructed by a homeowner for his or her personal use, and not for commercial or business purposes, if the activity does not significantly alter the existing drainage conditions from or adjacent to the site and does not violate the fill mitigation requirements described in Section 17-2060.G.

 The placement of spoil material on public lands when such spoil is excavated for public projects by any Federal, State, or local governmental entity.
 All State and Parish Erosion and Sedimentation requirements shall still apply.

 Compliance with Federal and State Regulations.
-In addition to the requirements of this ordinance, the owner/developer of any property in Ascension Parish shall be responsible for adhering to all State and Federal laws regulating grading, drainage, and flood control per established policy.
+In addition to the requirements of this ordinance, the owner/developer of any property in the Town of Sorrento shall be responsible for adhering to all State and Federal laws regulating grading, drainage, and flood control per established policy.
 Checklists of Federal and State permits required, and the appropriate time required for submittal to the Town are available from the Town of Sorrento.

 Permits shall be obtained from all appropriate Federal and State agencies having regulations and laws relative to grading, drainage and flood control, including but not limited to the following: